coredns/coredns/plugin/bind/README.md

 If several addresses are provided, a listener will be open on each of the IP provided.

 Each address has to be an IP or name of one of the interfaces of the host.
+Bind by interface name, binds to the IPs on that interface at the time of startup or reload (reload will happen with a SIGHUP or if the config file changes).

-If the given argument is an interface name, and that interface has serveral IP addresses, CoreDNS will listen on all of the interface IP addresses.
+If the given argument is an interface name, and that interface has serveral IP addresses, CoreDNS will listen on all of the interface IP addresses (including IPv4 and IPv6).

 ## Syntax